teateatea/heartbreaker/A/Classes/Holy-Men/Traditions/Mystic of Vymjir.md

 *Mystic Level 13*<br>In the order of rendering the body ageless, or choosing any result when rolling on a random table.
 <br><br>

-To solicit a Liturgy beyond your Level, offer Favour equal to *double* the Levels you are missing.
-Favour offered this way does not grant rerolls.

 ___
 # ABILITIES